TaoStarlit/matlab/BCIprocessedData/ReadMe.txt

 plan
 %%%%%%%%%%%%%%%%%%%%%%%%%%
-how to transform the time sequence in all channel to the ordered channel, the methods can be power frequency conherence and linear mapping.
+how to transform the time sequence in all channel to the ordered channel, the methods can be : power / frequency /conherence / linear mapping.

 insight the distribution of the RT , hist